About CS

 Our Aim

-Contemplative Semester is a non-profit land-based learning community for young adults ages 18-25 where we cultivate the roots of individual and collective freedom, flourishing and peace.
+The Contemplative Semester is a non-profit land-based learning community for young adults where we cultivate the roots of individual and collective freedom, flourishing and peace.

-Through meditation, community building and nature connection, we help young people develop the inner resources and deep relationships to navigate these challenging times with wisdom, courage and authenticity.
+Through mindfulness meditation, beloved community building and earth connection, we help young people develop the inner resources and deep relationships to navigate these challenging times with wisdom, courage and authenticity.

 Partners